 How Sue can help you too!

-Sue has started a new hashtag #couchpotatotofabfit where she’s encouraging everyone to get healthy together in 2016.
-She would love you to join so i’ll leave the link here so she can motivate and inspire you the way she does me! 🙂
+Sue has started a new hashtag #couchpotatotofabfit where she’s encouraging everyone to get healthy together and would love you to join so I’ll leave the link HERE so she can motivate and inspire you the way she does me! 🙂

 So as you can see, you really are “never too old to run!” and don’t let anyone else tell you otherwise!

-Are you a runner? did you start late? let me know in the comments section!
+Are you a runner? did you start late?
+Do you feel too old to run? let me know in the comments section!